Rebel Auditions Season 6

 Competitive dance at RDC is about embracing the team atmosphere.
 Its about building positive social relationships and empowering our dancers in their every day life.
 We have a format that encourages our dancers to build lifelong friendships, provides them with quality training from experienced coaches, and gives them a safe environment to find success.

-Dancers attend genre specific auditions
+Dancers attend age specific auditions

 Parents will fill out a questionnaire

-Parent and dancer attend an interview
+Parent and dancer attend a meeting and interview

 Based on the outcome of the process above, RDC will then make team (and solo/duet) offers.